cilix-lab/iocage-plugin-motioneye/README.md

 Most settings can be set from the web GUI as describen in [MotionEye's](https://github.com/motioneye-project/motioneye/tree/dev) offical repository.

 The initial log-in until modified is user: 'admin' and password is blank.
+Fix this before exposing the jail outside your LAN.

 ## Settings